-The Family Educational Rights and Privacy Act (FERPA) ensures confidentiality of your educational records (including, but not limited to, academic and enrollment data, financial data related to scholarships, educational loans, need-based aid and Olin Dollars) and restricts disclosure to or access by third parties, except as authorized by law.
+The Family Educational Rights and Privacy Act (FERPA) ensures confidentiality of educational records for eligible students (including, but not limited to, academic and enrollment data, and financial data related to scholarships, educational loans, need-based aid, and Olin Dollars) and restricts disclosure to or access by third parties, except as authorized by law.
 Educational records do NOT include the following:

-- 1. Records which are in the sole possession of the person who created them and are not accessible to others with the exception of a substitute; - 2.
+- 1. Records that are in the sole possession of the person who created them and are not accessible to others with the exception of a substitute; - 2.
 Records created and maintained solely by and for the college law enforcement unit; - 3.
 Records maintained and used solely in relationship to the college and employment; - 4.
 Records of Health Services or psychological counseling; and - 5.
 Records pertaining to individual information after the person is no longer a student at the college.